Rules & Conditions

 5.1 Monday Qualifier

 On Monday July 17th prior to the Championship an 18 hole stroke play tournament will be held to award the final positions on the players list of the Championship.
-A maximum of 60 amateurs will compete for the last places in the Championship, comprising of:
+A maximum of 60 amateurs will compete for the last places in the Championship, comprising of a maximum of 60 entrants that did not qualify for the Championship based on their entry.

 - next best result